Uni-Bath-Group-9/NewBank/README.md

         $ git clone https://github.com/Uni-Bath-Group-9/NewBank.git
         $ cd NewBank
-        $ While in the NewBank folder, if you re using VS Code type code . and the editor should start.
-Otherwise you are free to use your favourite IDE to open the project.
+        $ While in the NewBank folder, if you are using VS Code type code . and the editor should start. \nOtherwise you are free to use your favourite IDE to open the project.

 ## Running Newbank

-* Run the server by running the file /server/NewBankServer.java
+* Run the server by running the file .//server/NewBankServer.java
-* Run the client by running the file /client/ExampleClient.java
+* Run the client by running the file .//client/ExampleClient.java

 ## Customer Commands

-log is using youe username and password.
-Assumtion is that there is a user account alredy created.
+Login using your username and password.
+Assumption is that there is a user account already created.
+To do....
+Add instruction for creating a new account as an admin.

 ## Customer Commands